-Wondering the real effect of video training?
-I mean how training with video support can help improve a skater's technique.
-Deliver a unique free skating instruction for your athlete.
+Are you wondering about the actual effect of video training?
+I mean how training with video support can help improve a skater’s technique.
+Deliver unique free skating instruction for your athlete.

-While working as a coach and video analysis expert in Andorra for Iceplanet summer camp, a skater's parent asked me about the benefits of video analysis session for her daughter.
-Excellent inquiry I said!
-Since I've been working with this technology for 11 years, I'm totally convinced about its usefulness, especially when you take in consideration that 65% of the world's population are visual learners.
+While working as a coach and video analysis expert in Andorra for Iceplanet summer camp, a skater’s parent asked me about the benefits of video analysis sessions for her daughter.
+Excellent inquiry, I said!
+Since I’ve been working with this technology for 11 years, I’m totally convinced about its usefulness, especially when you consider that 65% of the world’s population are visual learners.

-Using video for training like video session with instant visual feedback or, video analysis, is a real asset because skaters and coaches can see all the movements details.
-That's the moto of Perform'Live.
+Using video for training like video sessions with instant visual feedback or video analysis is a real asset because skaters and coaches can see all the movements’ details.
+That’s the motto of Perform’Live.

 Now, on to before and after video training/analysis.
-Let's take as an example Leonid Sviridenko.
-He is a young russian skater who before getting a recent injury started performing quad salchow and quad flip on a regular basis.
+Let’s take as an example Leonid Sviridenko.
+He is a young Russian skater who started performing quad salchow and quad flip regularly before getting a recent injury.

-Picture below, an advanced video analysis of a triple lutz with a stromotion effect.
-I added the body axis angle of Leonid and the average data of his technique to get a gobal view of the problem.
+The picture below, advanced video analysis of a triple lutz with a stromotion effect.
+I added Leonid’s body axis angle and his technique’s average data to get a global view of the problem.

-After doing an advanced video analysis, I noticed that his arms movement amplitude was too big.
-During the take-off, his arms were going too high, creating an interference or conflicting movement which in the end slowed down the rotation time and created body axis issues.
+After doing advanced video analysis, I noticed that his arms movement amplitude was too big.
+During the take-off, his arms were going too high, creating interference or conflicting movement, which in the end slowed down the rotation time and created body axis issues.